YubicoLabs/passkey-workshop/README.md

 - [passkeys.dev](https://passkeys.dev)
 - [Passkey guidance for web and mobile apps - Yubico webinar](https://www.brighttalk.com/webcast/15793/553636)

 Do you have a working solution?
 Share it with the community!
-The links below are resources where you can share your deployment, have it reviewed, and a have it known to the world that your solution supports passkeys.
+The links below are resources where you can share your deployment, and have it reviewed to tell the world that your solution supports passkeys.

 - [Works with Yubikey](https://www.yubico.com/works-with-yubikey/)
 - [Known passkey support](https://github.com/passkeydeveloper/discussions/wiki/Known-Passkey-Support)